Thihanlin/Thihanlin/README.md

 - 👋 Hi, I’m @Thihanlin
-- 👀 I’m interested in ...programming PHP,Laravel, MySQL,Boostrap
+- 👀 I’m interested in ...DevOps, Linux, Powershell, Script, MySQL,
-- 🌱 I’m currently learning ...PHP
+- 🌱 I’m currently learning ...Devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...